 The church of St.Peter & St.Paul is the parish church for Horndon on the Hill and is part of the United Benefice of Orsett, Bulphan and Horndon on the Hill.
-As such it provides a prominent local landmark.
+It’s position at the highest point in the village makes it a prominent local landmark.

 Visit the church